Undergraduate degree: BSE

 Center for Bioinformatics and Computational Biology

 The Center for Bioinformatics and Computational Biology (CBCB) is a multidisciplinary research center dedicated to applying high performance networking and computing to basic life science and applied biomedical research.
 With faculty and students representing more than 20 traditional disciplines, the CBCB has contributed to the understanding of inherited human diseases, including blinding eye disease, cancer, deafness, diabetes, autism, schizophrenia, hypertension, obesity, and heart disease.
-For almost 20 years, the CBCB has been at the cutting edge of high throughput molecular discovery and interpretation in transcriptomics, genomics, and proteomics.
-At the confluence of these efforts lies the current wavefront of personalized genomic medicine, to which the CBCB plays a central role in partnership with labs, centers, and institutes across the University's Carver College of Medicine and basic science programs across campus.
-The CBCB also has been a nexus for industry start-ups and partnerships with numerous commercial enterprises.
+For almost 20 years, the CBCB has been at the cutting edge of high-throughput molecular discovery and interpretation in transcriptomics, genomics, and proteomics.
+At the confluence of these efforts lies the current wavefront of personalized genomic medicine, in which the CBCB plays a central role in partnership with labs, centers, and institutes across the university's Carver College of Medicine and basic science programs across campus.
+The CBCB also has been a center for industry start-ups and partnerships with numerous commercial enterprises.
 The center is jointly sponsored by the College of Engineering and the Carver College of Medicine.

 Iowa Institute for Biomedical Imaging

-IIHR—Hydroscience & Engineering
+IIHR—Hydroscience and Engineering